qinyuehaothomas/qinyuehaothomas.github.io/devlog.md

 # Day 4
 Pulled off a all nighter i dont know what for
 But anyways the glitch effect is up and I think its quite cool

+Fine-tune the glitch effect (what for bro) added icon?

+Time to write some content i guess?

+**Future Problem: Image is loading everytime image switches, need cache.**

+did some work on the compiler?

+**For Compilier, Definitely want to make a "walk" decorator for different types of operations**